joshuaroy873/NR-Scope-nrOccupancy/README.md

 (Feb 15, 2024) The "stop" problem on Feb 14 is solved with some optimization in SIB and RACH thread.
 After the decoder has all the SIBs in the cell, it skips the SIB search thread to save time.
 NG-Scope 5G can detect all incoming UEs (4 in the small cell) on the run and decode DCI continuously.
 Now wait for the Amarisoft hardware for testing.

+(Feb 23, 2024) Added the local log recording function, the output log will be a .csv file and the meaning of each column is in the first row.
+If needed, set the `local_log` to `true` in the config.yaml and set the `log_name` with the file name.

 ## TODOs

 There are some on-going plans for the near future:

-* Get a better logging functions, and add APIs (in logging class maybe) to send data to a Python server.
+* Add APIs (in logging class maybe) to send data to Google Storage.
 * Try to decode RRC reconfiguration message.
 * Test the tool with different bandwidth, SCS, and different duplexing modes (TDD and FDD), with the help of Amarisoft.
 If decoding the DCIs for more UEs takes longer time than one TTI, we need to add multi-thread DCI decoding functionality.
+* Add carrier aggregation decoding function (multiple USRP to decode multiple cell towers that the UE is connected to).